ob1Kenoobi/mod7-assignment/README.md

 This project is licensed under the MIT License.

 ### Acknowledgments
-Ostad teachers and support stuff.
+Ostad teachers and support staff.

 ## Support
 If you have any questions or encounter any issues, please contact me